ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 Fields:

-- data:   A byte array corresponding to the initial client input in PP_Generate.
+- `data`:   A byte array corresponding to the initial client input in PP_Generate.
-- issued: A byte array corresponding to the server response after running PP_Issue.
+- `issued`: A byte array corresponding to the server response after running PP_Issue.

 ## API functions {#pp-functions}